Troy Donockley

 Troy Donockley (born 30 May 1964) is an English composer and multi-instrumentalist most known for his playing of Uilleann pipes.
-Having performed with many artists as a session player, he is most notable as a member of Finnish symphonic metal band Nightwish, which he has performed with since 2007 and joined as a full-time member in 2013.
+Having performed with many artists as a session player, he is most notable as a member of Finnish symphonic metal band Nightwish, with whom he has performed since 2007 and joined as a full-time member in 2013.

 Early life and career

 Donockley was born in Workington, Cumberland; his parents were members of a band called Travelling Country.
 At the age of 16, Troy joined them, playing at many venues in West Cumbria.
 His father's record collection was broad and gave his son a love of classical, rock, country as well as traditional music.
 He is a multi-instrumentalist and a master of the Uilleann pipes.
 His ambition as a teenager was to travel the world as a musician, but he hated "empty pop created by cynical twerps".
 The strangeness of the sound of the Uilleann pipes enabled him to become a session musician with prog-rockers The Enid in 1987 on their album 'The Seed and the Sower'.